kolle86/e2xtreampicons/README.md

 Check the box, if you want to upload the picons directly to your e2 box.
 Otherwise, picons will be created in subfolder /picon (you have to create that first) of your htdocs folder.

 Submit the page by hitting *Generate Picons*.
 Page should reload with an output-container at the end.
 Depending on amount of channels, the creation will take some time.
-Wait till you get the *Finished* message at the end.
+As long as the page loading-indicator is busy, the process is ongoing.
+Wait till you get the *Finished* message at the end of the page.

 Reading the output you can find errors like dead urls for picons in your providers playlist.